 Milky Treats Ice Cream

 What would a visit to anywhere be like without ice cream?
 We wouldn’t know because we went to the awesomely creative Milky Treats Ice Cream.
 Providing the warning that this is a “Diet Free Zone” lets you know what you’re in for – an unconventional, exuberant ice cream shop.
-The unique approach that Milky Treats offers begins with their handmade ice cream flavors.
+The unique approach that Milky Treats offers begins with its handmade ice cream flavors.
 They use local ingredients and make it in small batches.
 Then they add your choice of cereal.
 Yes, that’s right.
 That tasty stuff you loved as a kid but for some reason feel guilty about eating as an adult.

 Guilt be gone as we stocked up on an ice cream sandwich made with a donut and a cup filled with ice cream and Cap’n Crunch.
 How fun is that?
 Really, really fun.
 Co-founder Karmen Lau scooped, smiled, and made the environment fun for us and everyone else who stopped in for a sweet treat.